A guide to home security while on holiday

 Dependent on whether you are leaving your central heating on a timer, during your time away, you may want to turn off both your gas and water supply at the mains too to avoid any such leaks, and of course be sure to check no taps are left running when you leave the house.

-If it seems there’s an overwhelming amount of things to consider before you leave for your holiday, make a holiday checklist and tick things off as you go.
+If it seems there’s an overwhelming amount of things to consider before you leave for your holiday, consider making a holiday checklist and tick things off as you go.
 The security of your home is something that should never be forgotten.

-Find out more about home insurance click here or call our dedicated team on 0151 242 7640.
+Find out more about or get a quote for Police Mutual Home Insurance here.
+Or call our dedicated team on 0151 242 7640.

-Police Mutual home insurance is provided by Royal & Sun Alliance Insurance plc.
+Police Mutual Home Insurance is provided by Royal & Sun Alliance Insurance Ltd.

-PMGI Limited, trading as Police Mutual which is authorised and regulated by the Financial Conduct Authority.
+PMGI Limited, trading as Police Mutual is authorised and regulated by the Financial Conduct Authority.
+Financial Services Register No. 114942.
 Registered in England & Wales No. 1073408.
-Registered office: Alexandra House, Queen Street, Lichfield, Staffordshire WS13 6QS.
-For you security, all telephone calls are recorded and may be monitored.
-Calls to 0800 number are free from UK landlines and mobiles.
+Registered office: 80 Fenchurch Street, London, EC3M 4BY.

 Type of article: Articles